theturtle32/WebSocket-Node/README.md

 --------
 This is a (mostly) pure JavaScript implementation of the WebSocket protocol versions 8 and 13 for Node.
 There are some example client and server applications that implement various interoperability testing protocols in the "test/scripts" folder.

-For a WebSocket client written in ActionScript 3, see my [AS3WebScocket](https://github.com/theturtle32/AS3WebSocket) project.

 Documentation
 =============